Clearwater Marine Aquarium: Sea turtles

-Clearwater Marine Aquarium currently has one loggerhead, nine green sea turtles, and two Kemp's ridley sea turtles.
+Clearwater Marine Aquarium currently has one loggerhead, eight green sea turtles, and two Kemp's ridley sea turtles.
 Many of them were rescued by CMA after being hit by boats, entangled in fishing line, or sustaining other permanent injuries that prevent their return to the wild.
 They permanently reside in the "Turtle Cove", "Turtle Bayou", and "Mavis's Rescue Hideaway" exhibits.

 Sharks

 The aquarium is home to one fully-grown nurse shark, Thelma.
 A private collector illegally took the shark out of the wild as a young pup.
 When Thelma outgrew her tank, the collector could no longer care for her and donated Thelma to CMA.
 At the aquarium, she shares an exhibit with hogfish, red drum, gag grouper, mangrove snapper, black sea bass, common snook, pinfish, red grouper, lookdown, and white grunt.

 Stingrays

 Cownose rays currently reside in the "Stingray Beach" and "Mavis's Rescue Hideaway" exhibits, where they can be touched and fed by aquarium visitors.